 All students will be granted a travel day both before and after each COMLEX and USMLE examination.
 Students are responsible for notification of absence to their clinical education coordinator, site's medical education coordinator, and assigned preceptor.

-COMLEX LEVEL 1 must be completed by August 1st of the 3rd year unless exception is made by the appropriate Dean.
-All students are required to take the COMSAE at the end of OMS2 year.
-Must pass COMSAE in order to take COMLEX Level 1
+COMLEX LEVEL 1

+Must be completed by August 1st of the 3rd year.
+All students are required to take the COMSAE at the end of the OMS2 year.